Skip to main content

 Everything you need to know about your taxes?
 There is no short answer for this, but a little overview anyway:

-Eniola Desmet avatar
+Eniola avatar

-Written by Eniola Desmet
+Written by Eniola

-Updated over a week ago
+Updated over a month ago

 Every taxpayer in Belgium pays personal income tax: it is a tax you pay on your taxable annual income.
 As a self-employed person, you are therefore taxed on your salary, as well as on the income from your self-employed activity.
 If you have a one-man business, you declare the latter income via the personal income tax.